verifyica-team/verifyica/ANNOTATIONS.md

 Repeatable annotation used to tag test classes for filtering.

+- optional

 ---

 ### @Verifyica.Disabled

 Indicates the Verifyica that the test class / test method is disabled/do not test.

+- optional

+---

+### @Verifyica.ClassInterceptorSupplier

+Used to register a test class specific [ClassInterceptor](api/src/main/java/org/antublue/verifyica/api/interceptor/ClassInterceptor.java)

+- optional
+- may return a `Stream`, `Iterable`, `Collection`, arrays, or single `ClassInterceptor` instance
+- must be public
+- must be static
+- must not define any parameters
+- may throw `Throwable`